 Consequentialism also might be supported by an inference to the best explanation of our moral intuitions.
-This argument might surprise those who think of consequentialism as counterintuitive, but in fact consequentialists can explain many moral intutions that trouble deontological theories.
+This argument might surprise those who think of consequentialism as counterintuitive, but in fact consequentialists can explain many moral intuitions that trouble deontological theories.
 Moderate deontologists, for example, often judge that it is morally wrong to kill one person to save five but not morally wrong to kill one person to save a million.
 They never specify the line between what is morally wrong and what is not morally wrong, and it is hard to imagine any non-arbitrary way for deontologists to justify a cutoff point.
 In contrast, consequentialists can simply say that the line belongs wherever the benefits outweigh the costs (including any bad side effects).
+Similarly, when two promises conflict, it often seems clear which one we should keep, and that intuition can often be explained by the amount of harm that would be caused by breaking each promise.
+In contrast, deontologists are hard pressed to explain which promise is overriding if the reason to keep each promise is simply that it was made (Sinnott-Armstrong 2009).
 If consequentialists can better explain more common moral intuitions, then consequentialism might have more explanatory coherence overall, despite being counterintuitive in some cases.
 (Compare Sidgwick 1907, Book IV, Chap.
-III; Sinnott-Armstrong 2009; and Sverdlik 2011.)
+III; and Sverdlik 2011.)
 And even if act consequentialists cannot argue in this way, it still might work for rule consequentialists (such as Hooker 2000).

 Consequentialists also might be supported by deductive arguments from abstract moral intuitions.
 Sidgwick (1907, Book III, Chap.
 XIII) seemed to think that the principle of utility follows from very general principles of rationality and universalizability.